jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-03.md

 ---

-The thing about watching Ethan Hayes play hockey is that it rewires your understanding of grace.
+The thing about watching Ethan Price play hockey is that it rewires your understanding of grace.

 Sophia had seen him skate before—the Sunday morning session, casual and easy—but that was Ethan at fifty percent.
 This was Ethan at full intensity: explosive speed, impossible precision, the kind of control that made physics look like choreography.